 While they will happen organically, you can do a lot to ensure they happen on a regular, predictable basis.

-A cautionary tale about how NOT to lose interior design referrals…
+But I do have a cautionary tale about how NOT to lose interior design referrals…

-I’d just completed a couple of rooms for a client and his wife, both attorneys with a young daughter, in a lovely home.
+I had just completed a couple of rooms for a client and his wife, both attorneys with a young daughter, in a lovely home.

 This job was a little unusual because the husband was the lead.
 I really only met his wife once.
 Both of them were busy in their careers but hers was given priority.
 (This matters, keep reading.)